Online MBA in Indiana

-Indiana University South Bend’s Center for Online Education offers an online MBA program.
-It has an AACSB accreditation.
-The program offers the same benefits as the regular MBA program.
-The online program is the taught by the same faculty, who also design the courses.
+Indiana University South Bend’s Center for Online Education offers an online MBA program accredited by the AACSB.
+The online program offers the same benefits as the regular MBA program and is the taught by the same faculty.

 3. Indiana University Southeast

-Indiana University Southeast offers an AACSB accredited online MBA program.
-The program shares a lot in common with the traditional MBA program.
+Indiana University Southeast offers an AACSB-accredited online MBA program that is similar to their traditional MBA program.

-Students without an undergraduate degree in business may need to complete extra credit hours.
-They will have to finish business foundation courses.
-To finish these foundation courses and move ahead, students will have to score a basic CGPA of 3.0.
+Students without an undergraduate degree in business may need to complete additional credit hours of some business foundation courses.
+To finish these foundation courses and move ahead to the major courses, students will have to score a GPA of 3.0.

 4. Indiana University, Bloomington/Indianapolis

 Indiana University Bloomington’s Kelley School of Business offers an AACSB accredited online MBA program.
-The program offers all the key elements of its original MBA program.
-The advantage here is that students gain a lot of flexibility.
+The program offers all the key elements of its original MBA program, with additional flexibility.

-Students need 51 credit hours for the program, out of which 31 are for required classes
+Students need 51 credit hours to complete the program, 31 of which are for core classes.

 5. Valparaiso University

-Valparaiso University offers an AACSB accredited online MBA program.
-The program accommodates the requirements of busy professionals.
-MBA Live is the name given to the program.
-The program uses a face-to-face communication approach in reaching out to its students.
-The students attending the program live in various geographical regions.
-The latest video and audio tools help create actual classrooms or communication centers.
-This way, students gain the opportunity to interact with faculty and peers.
+Valparaiso University offers an AACSB accredited online MBA program called MBA Live that accommodates the requirements of busy professionals.
+The program uses a face-to-face communication approach in reaching out to its students, even though they live in various geographical regions.
+The latest video and audio tools help create virtual classrooms or communication centers, through which students gain the opportunity to interact with faculty and peers.

 MBA Programs in Indiana

-Below given is a list of schools that offer traditional MBA programs in Indiana.
-These MBA programs are AACSB accredited.
-AACSB stands for Association to Advance Collegiate Schools of Business.
-The AACSB supervises the quality of management education for all management schools and institutes.
-An AACSB accreditation means that the MBA program is of high quality.
-Only 15% of the world’s management schools and institutes enjoy an AACSB accreditation.
+Below is a list of schools that offer traditional MBA programs in Indiana.
+These MBA programs are all accredited by the AACSB, which supervises the quality of management education for all management schools and institutes.
+The AACSB accreditation is exclusive, with only 15% of the world’s management schools and institutes being AACSB accredited.

 - 1 – Ball State University